chauff/cse1500-web-transcripts/index.md

 ## Web technology instructor

-The responsible instructor of the web technology part is Associate Professor [Claudia Hauff](https://chauff.github.io/).
+The responsible instructor of the web technology part is Associate Prof. [Claudia Hauff](https://chauff.github.io/).
 Inquires about the course content, exams and so on should be emailed to `cse1500-ewi@tudelft.nl`.

 ## Book